WPSC-FM: 1967 - 1988: WPSC-AM 590

 1988 - 1993: Laser Hits!
-89 PSC & The Only Alternative
+89 PSC and The Only Alternative

 The first format broadcast on WPSC's new FM frequency, Laser Hits! was predominantly a Top 40 format.
 The oldest music in rotation reached back only through the mid 1970s with specialty and non-format programming running during late nights and weekends only.
 This format ran under the direction of John Kiernan and Drew Jacobs.
-A programming shift in 1991 brought the station to a more Alternative lean, running a loose Alternative Rock format under the direction of General Manager Drew Jacobs through the Summer of 1993.
+A programming shift in October 1992, brought the station to a more Alternative lean, running a loose Alternative rock format under the direction of general manager Drew Jacobs through the summer of 1993.